the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 At first, it felt like cheating.

-But once I leaned in, it nicely mirrored how I actually work: using AI to turn well-defined goals and proper context into working code, fast.
+But once I leaned in, I realized it nicely mirrored how I actually work: using AI to turn well-defined goals and proper context into working code, fast.

 In one interview, I was asked to design and implement a solution involving clustering and generative AI.
 Rusty on my `sklearn`, I grabbed the API doc for `KMeans`, piped that into a ChatGPT prompt along with my dataset description and clear end goal, and had a working model ready to build on.